 I-2-3-25.Waiver of Advance Notice of Hearing

 The claimant may waive the right to advance notice of the hearing on his or her own initiative.
-Alternatively, when necessary to expedite action on a claim (e.g., schedule a hearing or reschedule a postponed hearing less than 75 days in advance), the ALJ or HO staff may ask the claimant and appointed representative, if any, whether the claimant is willing to waive the right to advance notice of the hearing.
-If the claimant agrees to a waiver, the ALJ or HO staff must obtain the waiver in writing, either before or at the time of the hearing.
-If obtained at the time of the hearing, the ALJ or HO staff must obtain the waiver in writing before going on the record, and the ALJ will usually mention the obtaining of a waiver as part of his or her opening statement (see HALLEX I-2-6-52).
+Alternatively, when necessary to expedite action on a claim (e.g., schedule a hearing less than 75 days in advance or reschedule a postponed hearing less than 20 days in advance), OHO management, through designated staff, may ask the claimant, if unrepresented, or the appointed representative, if any, whether the claimant is willing to waive the right to advance notice of the hearing.
+If the claimant agrees to a waiver, OHO management, through designated staff, must obtain the waiver in writing, either before or at the time of the hearing.
+If obtained at the time of the hearing, OHO management, through designated staff, must obtain the waiver in writing before going on the record, and the ALJ will usually mention the obtaining of a waiver as part of his or her opening statement (see HALLEX I-2-6-52).

 The claimant is not required to use any prescribed form to submit such a waiver; any written waiver signed by the claimant is acceptable.
-However, the Social Security Administration has made available form HA-510, Waiver of Written Notice of Hearing, for these purposes.
-HO staff can access this form through the Document Generation System by clicking on “Correspondence,” “Pre Hearing” and then accessing “PH Waive Written Notice,” or by clicking on “Notices” and selecting “Waiver of Written Notice of Hearing.”
+However, form HA-510, Waiver of Written Notice of Hearing, exists for these purposes.
+This form can be obtained through the Document Generation System by clicking on “Correspondence,” “Pre Hearing” and then accessing “PH Waive Written Notice,” or by clicking on “Notices” and selecting “Waiver of Written Notice of Hearing.”

-If the claimant signs and submits a written waiver, the ALJ will add the waiver to the B section of the claim(s) file as part of the record.
+If the claimant signs and submits a written waiver, OHO staff will add the waiver to the B section of the claim(s) file as part of the record.